 No. HMRC will write to you within 7 business days of your name being removed from the Register to tell you that you have been deregistered and give the reasons for the deregistration.

-If you believe that your name has been removed from the MGD Register by mistake you should write to HMRC immediately at:
+If you believe that your name has been removed from the MGD Register by mistake you should write to the gambling duties registration address.

 11. Profit sharers

 11.1 What liability for MGD may attach to profit sharers

 In certain circumstances, someone who is not responsible for premises where machine games are provided for play, but who shares in the profits from machine game-play (a ‘profit sharer’), may be liable to MGD.
 The circumstances are:

 - no one is registered for the premises where the machine games are available for play

 - HMRC cannot identify anyone responsible for the premises